-Switch/Reclassification Fees - You may pay the switch fee or reclassification fee, as applicable, to your Dealer at the time of switching your investment from one NewGen Fund to another NewGen Fund or reclassifying from one class of units to another class of units in the same Fund.
-The maximum switch/reclassification fee you may pay is 2% based on the net asset value of the applicable class of units of the Fund being switched or reclassified.
+Switch/Redesignation Fees - You may pay the switch fee or redesignation fee, as applicable, to your Dealer at the time of switching your investment from one NewGen Fund to another NewGen Fund or redesignating from one class of units to another class of units in the same Fund.
+The maximum switch/ redesignation fee you may pay is 2% based on the net asset value of the applicable class of units of the Fund being switched or redesignated.
 You may negotiate this amount with your Dealer.
-Dealers' fees for switches and reclassifications are paid by redeeming units held by you.
+Dealers' fees for switches and redesignations are paid by redeeming units held by you.
 See "Certain Canadian Federal Income Tax Considerations - Taxation of Unitholders - Units Not Held in a Registered Plan" section of this Prospectus.